Chapter 4 Advanced Designs

 The important thing to recognize here is that each patient provided two observations, not one.
 It stands to reason that what a particular subject’s Cholesterol is after 45 days will be related to their starting Cholesterol before the drug treatment.
 That is the layman’s way of saying that the measurements within a subject are not independent (i.e., a patient is not independent of themselves – the observations are correlated).
 If in any analysis we ignored this basic truth, that analysis would be seriously flawed.

 So how did we handle this before?
 A simple strategy which is common with paired data comparisons is to calculate each subject’s difference score (yielding a single difference measurement per subject) and then performing a one-sample \(t\)-test on the differences.
 Each difference score is independent because each came from a different randomly chosen subject.
-This is what was done in the paired \(t\)-test analysis in section 2.4.
-Check back and remind yourself of this.
+This is what is done in the paired \(t\)-test analysis in section 2.4.

 The notion and purpose of blocking in an experimental design was introduced in section 3.1.
-If you recall that witty definition of blocks as relatively homogeneously sets of experimental material, it may occur to you that subjects can serve as blocks.
-In fact, this was already stated in section 3.1.
+Recall the definition of block terms as a relatively homogeneously set of experimental material.
+We saw two examples where subjects serve as blocks.
 What this means for us now is that using a block design approach in analysis is ‘a way’ to handle correlated (non-independent) observations such as in the paired \(t\)-test problem above.
 We illustrate that here.

 Example.
 Carbon Emissions (originally in Weiss (2012)).